helmutlutz/blog/docs/_posts/2023-02-14-phyrexia-all-will-be-one-sealed.markdown

 	- Fetchlands, or cards that fetch you a land when they come into play, are not only important in case you are splashing, but also when you have cards that require multiple mana sources of one color
 	- Some notes on "Evolving Wilds" (which I got a lot from Midnight Hunt): The main problem with Evolving Wilds is the land comes into play tapped, making it the worst of the fetchlands.
 In an aggressive deck, you cannot afford to waste a single turn by waiting for the right color.
 If you play Control, you can compensate for that by playing enough disruptors, until your big threats are on the board.

 - The premium promo card: This is a card which is included in the prerelease pack.
-What I've heard was that even experienced players fall into the trap of getting too fixated on this card and try to accommodate it in the deck when they shouldn't.
-Must be something psychological.
-Not surprising that I also fell for this one and, for the reasons given in the previous point about splashing, it made the deck weaker than it would be.
+It seems that even experienced players fall for becoming too attached to this card and try to accommodate it when they shouldn't.

-- Shuffling: I was told that I was too slow with shuffling, understandable since it was my first play under time pressure.
-So, the tip for beginners is:
+- Shuffling beginner tip:
   - Put six cards in front of you and start putting down cards on each of the piles
   - When you're done, put the piles together and give it one iteration of shuffling.
 That's it.

 - Keep in mind your cards with flashback which are in the graveyard.
-Wouldn't have mattered, but I still realized twice that I forgot about them.
+Wouldn't have mattered in the end, but I still noticed that I forgot once or twice.

 - Keep the curve low.
-ONE was a quite aggressive set and I'm guilty of underestimating that.
-After the first two matches I realized that I had to replace a 5- and 6 drop with a 2- and 3-drop.
+ONE was a quite aggressive set and after the first two matches I realized that I had to replace a 5- and 6 drop with a 2- and 3-drop.
 Worked much better.

 ## Final words
 All in all, it was a fun experience, and I learned a lot.
 More than I would've learned playing MTG Arena for 3 months.
 So far, stay curious and keep learning!